Facts & Figures

 - All courses at Whittier are taught by faculty, not teaching assistants.
 The student-faculty ratio is 13 to 1.

-- Of the College's 113 full-time professors, 108 hold terminal degrees in their fields.
-Of the full faculty membership, 52 percent are men and 48 percent are women, while close to 25 percent are people of color or are from foreign countries.
+- Of the College's 113 full-time professors, 109 hold terminal degrees in their fields.
+Of the full faculty membership, 49% are men and 51% are women, while 27 percent are minorities.

 - The quality of Whittier College faculty members has been recognized by the National Association of Academic Advisors and the Council for the Advancement and Support of Education, and honors earned by individual professors include Grammy Awards, Pushcart Prize in Poetry, Fulbright Awards, and grants from the National Science Foundation and National Endowment for the Humanities.